Motion Picture Association (MPAA) Logo

 • The pursuit of monopoly and the marginalization of independent studios.

-• The organization of independent film editing, as opposed to censorship committees that often cut out undesirable scenes, disrupt the film’s continuity.
+• The organization of independent film editing, as opposed to censorship committees that often cut out undesirable scenes, disrupts the film’s continuity.

 Overall, the emblem appears very cluttered and tight.
 The letters seem intertwined and illegible.
-The lack of a tagline makes understanding the organization’s work direction challenging.
+The lack of a tagline makes it challenging to understand the organization’s work direction.

 1945 – 1967